-- The timestamp counter is reset at power-up.
+- 1. The timestamp counter is reset at power-up.
 This methods does not, however, have absolute precision, since the timing of the power up is not defined.
 In a multi-board system, the timestamp will differ between the boards. - 2.
 With a software reference reset the user has full control of the reset procedure.
 A reference time point is created in the users application, which is used for aligning time-stamps in different units.
-After power-up the user runs a custom timestamp reset sequence including: - · Apply a reference signal to all boards. - · Trigger a record on the reference signal. - Read the time-stamps from the records and call this reference; TIME STAMP REFERENCE.

-- Start the experiment and subtract the timing reference from each record as TIME_STAMP = TIME_STAMP_OF_RECORD - TIME_STAMP_REFERENCE.

-- 3. The third method is to apply an external trigger to reset the timestamp reset, Figure 6.
+After power-up the user runs a custom timestamp reset sequence including: - · Apply a reference signal to all boards. - · Trigger a record on the reference signal. - Read the time-stamps from the records and call this reference; TIME_STAMP_REFERENCE. - Start the experiment and subtract the timing reference from each record as TIME_STAMP = TIME_STAMP_OF_RECORD TIME_STAMP_REFERENCE. - 3.
+The third method is to apply an external trigger to reset the timestamp reset, Figure 7.
 This method has the possibility to synchronize several boards to full precision of the external trigger.
-See Section 4.4.
-The sequence of operation is:
+See Section 4.5.
+The sequence of operation is: - DisarmTimestampSync - · SetupTimestampSync - ArmTimestampSync

-- DisarmTimestampSync

-- SetupTimestampSync

-- ArmTimestampSync

-The number of reset pulses are counted and the information is stored in the record header, Section 7.6.
+The number of reset pulses are counted and the information is stored in the record header, Section 7.9.
 However, if there are no triggers accepted, there will be no record headers available.
 To verify that there is activity going on, the number of reset pulses can also be read from a register via GetTriggerBlockingGateCount.

-4. The fourth method is to reset the timestamp with the sync signal, Figure 6.
+4. The fourth method is to reset the timestamp with the sync signal, Figure 7.
 The difference between using the external trigger and the sync is that the external trigger has the a sample resolution while the sync timing resolution is controlled by the Data Clock in the FPGA.
-Note that the backplane triggers in -PXIe and -MTCA formats work in the same way as the sync signal.
+Note that the backplane triggers work in the same way as the sync signal.

 DESCRIPTION USER COMMAND REF а External trigger input signal on front panel connector.
-4.7 b External sync input signal on front panel connector.
-4.7 С Other available sources (see SetTriggerMode for a list) 4.7 d Select source for reseting timestamp.
-SetupTimestampSync 4.3.2 е Timestamp counter value is reset at power-up of the digitizer.
-DisarmTimeStampSync 4.3.2 f Reset the timestamp counter on each pulse of the selected source.
-ArmTimeStampSync 4.3.2 g Timestamp is then measuring time relative the previous reset signal.
-4.3.2 h Reset the timestamp counter only on the first pulse of the selected 4.3.2 signal.
-The external signal is then a systems synchronization signal. i The number of times the time stamp has been reset can be read from GetTriggerBlockingGate 4.3.2 a register.
-Count
+4.8 b External sync input signal on front panel connector.
+4.8 С Other available sources (see SetTriggerMode for a list) 4.8 d Select source for reseting timestamp.
+DisarmTimeStampSync ArmTimeStampSync 4.4.2 е Timestamp counter value is reset at power-up of the digitizer.
+4.4.2 f Reset the timestamp counter on each pulse of the selected source.
+4.4.2 g Timestamp is then measuring time relative the previous reset signal.
+4.4.2 h Reset the timestamp counter only on the first pulse of the selected signal.
+The external signal is then a systems synchronization signal.
+4.4.2 i The number of times the time stamp has been reset can be read from a register.
+GetTriggerBlockingGate Count 4.4.2

-Figure 6: Timestamp reset from external trigger.
+Figure 7: Timestamp reset from external trigger.

-4.4 Blocking triggers for synchronization
+4.5 Blocking triggers for synchronization

-4.4.1 Function overview
+4.5.1 Function overview

 In order to synchronize the acquisition to external equipment or to other ADQ digitizers, there is a mechanism for controlling the flow of triggers.
-The trigger blocking function allows the user to select when to activate incoming triggers, Figure 7.
+The trigger blocking function allows the user to select when to activate incoming triggers, Figure 8.
 The basic function of this block is to use the SYNC signal to frame the trigger signals; for each period of the blocking function, a set of triggers are allowed and and framed by the blocking event.
 This creates groups of triggers that belong together.
-The modes of operation for trigger blocking are shown in Figure 7 (j, k, l).
+The modes of operation for trigger blocking are shown in Figure 8 (j, k, l).